Logiqx/gps-details/docs/devices/motion/rate/garden/README.md

-Todo

-- Calculate basic statistics for each of the logging rates - e.g. mean, median and max.

 #### Day 2

 Testing on 19 June used the newer style mini motions, logging at 1 / 2 / 5 Hz.
 It's not currently possible to configure them for 10 Hz.